← BCI Directory Company

 Overview

 Gestala is a Chinese noninvasive BCI startup developing phased-array focused ultrasound systems for therapeutic neuromodulation.
+The corporate entity, Gestala (Chengdu) Technology Co., Ltd., was registered on 5 September 2025 and the company officially launched operations on 1 January 2026 — aligning with financial market reporting that described Gestala as having been “founded just two months before its raise” in March 2026.
 Co-founded by Tianqiao Chen, the billionaire behind Shanda Interactive, and CEO Phoenix Peng, who previously founded NeuroXess, the company targets chronic pain as its lead indication with plans for six to eight total therapeutic programmes.

 Technology